Enabling Course for Science, Engineering and Health

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.

 Essential WACE courses

-Selection is based on the assessment of a completed e-profile.
+All enabling course applicants are required to complete an e-profile.
 Applicants will be provided with a link to an online resource in order to assist you in completing and submitting your e-profile.

 If you're from a non-English speaking background you may be directed to English language bridging courses.
 Applicants who have limited educational opportunity are encouraged to apply.

 Please refer to the following statement before applying for this course: